 Bighorn Inflatable Fishing Float Tube Review

 This fly fishing float tube has a capacity of 300 pounds, making it perfect for heavier anglers.
 It has a rear storage compartment, which when combined with the exterior mesh storage pocket, provides ample space for storing fishing gear, drinks and snacks.

 It features a hydrodynamic design that enhances tracking, buoyancy and stability when wading through the water.
 What’s more, its inflatable seat area and large inflatable backrest offer adequate support if you are staying in the water for several hours.

 You may fit additional D-rings to allow you to attach other gear and creel bags.
 It has a quick-release stripping apron, orange rear visibility panel and safety flag pocket to keep you safe and visible when fishing.
 The Bighorn Inflatable is a fantastic mini pontoon boat.

-I hope you have gained useful insight on how to choose the best float tube for fly fishing.
+I hope you have gained useful insight on how to choose the best fly fishing float tube.

 Safety comes first, so you want a tube that keeps you safe; the stripping apron comes in handy, but you also want to look at the size of the tube.
 Taller anglers should choose a large float tube for additional stability.

 A pontoon-style float tube like the Caddis float tube is excellent if you are all about safety and stability.
 You also want to consider weight especially if you are hiking a long distance.